Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/lifo/lifo_controller.md

 ## Operation

 The controller maintains a single stack pointer that tracks the current top of the stack.
-It generates the memory interface signals and calculates the status flags.
-The controller doesn't store any data, only control state.
+The stack pointer is zero out of reset.
+It is used to address the memory.

-For **write operation**, when `write_enable` is asserted, the controller generates `memory_enable` and `memory_write_enable`, provides the write address from the stack pointer, and forwards `write_data` to `memory_write_data`.
-The stack pointer is then incremented to point to the next available position.
+During write operation, when `write_enable` is high and `read_enable` is low, the `memory_write_address` is set to the stack pointer, `memory_write_data` forwards the value from `write_data`, and `memory_write_enable` is asserted to signal a write transaction to the memory.
+At the rising edge of `clock`, the stack pointer is incremented.

 There is no safety mechanism against writing when full.
-The stack pointer will be incremented beyond the valid range, potentially overwriting data and corrupting the full and empty flags, breaking the LIFO.
+The stack pointer will be incremented beyond the valid range, potentially overwriting data and corrupting the full and empty flags, breaking the stack and requirering a reset.

-For **read operation**, the controller continuously provides the read address (stack pointer minus one) to `memory_address`, and the `read_data` output directly reflects `memory_read_data`.
-When `read_enable` is asserted, `memory_enable` is generated and the stack pointer is decremented to expose the previous entry as the new top.
+Whenever the stack is not empty, meaning there is at least one entry in the stack, the controller continuously reads from the memory by asserting `memory_read_enable`, setting `memory_read_address` to the stack pointer minus one (to point to the last valid data), and the `memory_read_data` is forwarded on the `read_data` output.
+When `read_enable` is high at the rising edge of the `clock`, the stack pointer is decremented.

 There is no safety mechanism against reading when empty.
-The stack pointer will be decremented below zero, causing undefined behavior and corrupting the full and empty flags, breaking the LIFO.
+The stack pointer will be decremented below zero, causing undefined behavior and corrupting the full and empty flags, breaking the stack and requirering a reset.

-If the stack is empty, data written can be read in the next cycle.
-When the stack is not empty nor full, it can be written to and read from at the same time.
-In this case, the memory address points to the top of the stack (read address), effectively replacing the current top item without changing the stack depth.
+When both `write_enable` and `read_enable` are high, meaning both writing and reading from the stack, the last data on the stack is still forwarded to `read_data`, but the `write_data` is written at the address of the stack pointer minus one on `memory_write_address` to replace the previous top entry.

-The status flags are calculated based on the stack pointer value.
+The status flags are calculated based on the stack pointer value and are combinational outputs.
 The stack is full when the pointer equals the maximum depth.
 The stack is empty when the pointer equals zero.

-The **memory interface** uses a dual-port RAM with separate write and read ports.
-The write port is used for push operations, and the read port continuously reads from pointer - 1 to provide combinational access to the current top-of-stack value.
-The interface expects combinational reads from the memory, where the data at the read address appears immediately on the read data output without additional latency.
+The stack supports non-power-of-two even or odd depth, and the width of the stack pointer will correspond to the upper power-of-two range.

 ## Paths